Girls' toys and games

-Girls' toys and games are toys and games specifically targeted at girls by the toy industry.
+Girls' toys and games, as opposed to boys' toys and games, are toys and games specifically targeted at girls by the toy industry.
 They may be traditionally associated either exclusively or primarily with girls by adults and used by girls as an expression of identity.

 Background

 Games and toys, or types of play, in many cultures are gender (and age) neutral, but some are given a gender role (masculine or feminine).
 Games given a gender role are exclusive or segregationist, and a game labelled as such is often considered by both children and adults as appropriate for boys or girls but not both.
 Members of a culture that designated a game's gender role, as well as outsiders, may have difficulty discerning why it has that gender role.
 Some games, such as many sports, are or were officially gender segregated, and the gender role given a toy or game may affect its marketing.